-That being said, if you do not have an engaging image associated with your article, it might not work for Pinterest, since the site is so visually oriented.
+That being said, if you do not have an engaging image associated with your digital content, it might not work for Pinterest, since the site is so visually oriented.
 Even though Pinterest is a social media site, SEO still plays an important role.
 When you do have the right image, make sure to follow the SEO tips for Pinterest included below.

 I regularly see pins that are just not visually engaging.
 It might seem like common sense, but if you were trying to link to an article of yours about Banana Republic‘s catalog, it would be more effective to pin this photo:

 than to pin this photo:

 Currently, the top categories are Home, Arts/Crafts, Style/Fashion, Food, and Inspiration/Education.
 See a trend there?
 All these categories are evergreen and have the potential to have interesting and unique pictures attached to them.